DNACENSolutions/dnac_ansible_workflows/workflows/assurance_issue_config_generator/README.md

 ## Overview

-The Assurance Issue playbook config generator automates the creation of YAML playbook configurations for existing assurance issues detected in Cisco Catalyst Center.
+The Assurance Issue config generator automates the creation of YAML playbook configurations for existing assurance issues detected in Cisco Catalyst Center.
 This tool reduces the effort required to manually create Ansible playbooks by programmatically generating configurations from existing issue data.
 It enables you to extract issue information and create reproducible playbook configurations for executing workflows.

 ---